mttmcgrgr/Breakout/docs/readme.md

 Users will be able to:

-- [ ] Start, pause, reset the game and toggle sound
+- [ ] Start, pause, reset the game
 - [ ] Use arrow keys to manipulate the paddle left and right
 - [ ] Advance through increasingly difficult levels

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] A sidebar describing the background and rules of the game
 - [ ] A production Readme

 ### Wireframes